Study and Prayer Resources

 A collection of videos, study resources, prayers and reflections to help you engage with the refugee crisis

 A Safe Haven - a video from Stockton Baptist Church Offering a loving welcome to asylum seekers and refugees in Stockton on Tees

-The video is being released in time for Refugee Week which is from 19 - 25 June 2017.
-You may want to use the video in a service or other occasion during that week or at another suitable time.
+The video was released in time for Refugee Week 2017.
+You may want to use the video in a service or other occasion during Refugee week or at another suitable time.
 Please pray for those seeking a new life in this country, the work of those offering support and give thanks that many have found new life Christ and pray that many more will come to know him.
 There are two versions of the video: one 7 minutes long and the other 14 minutes long: